se2p/ps-wise-2021-program-description/README.md

 The game is usually played using the mouse.
 The left mouse button is used to uncover (or reveal) **covered** squares, while the right mouse button is used to flag **covered** squares that potentially contain mines.

-For the assignment, **we do not rely on mouse, but input the coordinates of the block we intent to click and the action to perform `R` for reveal and `F` for flag**.
+For the assignment, **we do not rely on mouse, but input the coordinates of the square we intent to click and the action to perform `R` for reveal and `F` for flag**.
 Clicking or flagging squares that have been already **uncovered** does not cause any change in the game and its GUI.
 Nevertheless, the GUI must be refreshed, as a consequence to process the input.

 In the following, "(left-)click" means *input the coordinate of the square with action `R`*, while "flag" or "(right)-click" mean *input the coordinate of the square with action `F`*.